 Include a numbered image list along with your submitted work.
 Indicate your name, date of completion, materials, and dimensions of the individual pieces.

 Please include a one-page, single-spaced statement that includes a brief description of who you are and your experience in art and life.
 Your essay should include your major artistic and academic goals, and your reasons for wanting to either study art education or specialize in the visual arts.

 Please follow the SlideRoom submission instructions carefully.
 Please DO NOT mail a portfolio CD or DVD.
 If you experience difficulty uploading your artwork, you must contact SlideRoom technical support at email@example.com for assistance.
 Please allow one day for a response.
 You may also consult the Slideroom Helpdesk and FAQ at SlideRoom Support.

 Internal transfer application for current TCNJ students

-Current TCNJ students planning to transfer into the Art Education or Visual Arts major must submit a portfolio via SlideRoom.
+Current TCNJ students planning to transfer into the Visual Art program must submit a portfolio via SlideRoom.
 Internal applicants should use the Internal Transfer SlideRoom portal at this link.

-Note: Portfolio submission is OPTIONAL for Art Education students for the 2021-2022 Academic Year.
+Note: Portfolio submission is OPTIONAL for Art Education students.